oasis-tcs/openc2-ap-er/oc2edr.md

     * MUST NOT respond with status code OK/200
     * SHOULD respond with status code 400
     * MAY respond with status code 500
-    * SHOULD respond with 'IPv4 address not set to a single address' in the status text
+    * SHOULD respond with "IPv4 address not set to a single address" in the status text

 #### 2.3.8.2 Set ipv6_net
 Sets the IPv6 address of the endpoint to the specified Target value.